 Section 1.
 Applicable Law.
-The Agency shall abide by all applicable federal and State laws, rules and regulations dealing with the Project, whether presently existing or hereafter enacted or promulgated.
-The Agency shall comply with all CDBG Program requirements, HUD regulations, and 24 CFR Part 570, as amended from time to time, and all federal regulations and policies issued pursuant to these regulations, whether set forth herein or not.
-The Agency shall also comply with all other applicable federal, State and local statutes, ordinances, rules and regulations including, but not limited to, all applicable provisions of the Orange County Code.
+The Agency shall abide by all applicable federal and state laws, rules and regulations dealing with the Project, whether presently existing or hereafter enacted or promulgated.
+The Agency shall comply with all CDBG Program requirements, HUD regulations, and 24 CFR Part 570 ("Community Development Block Grants"), as amended from time to time, and all federal regulations and policies issued pursuant to these regulations, whether set forth herein or not.
+The Agency shall also comply with all other applicable federal, state and local statutes, ordinances, rules and regulations including, but not limited to, all applicable provisions of the Orange County Code.
 The Agency further agrees to utilize the Funds under this Agreement to supplement rather than supplant funds otherwise available.

 Section 2.
 Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards.
-In addition to the federal requirements set forth, in part, in Exhibit "B", the Agency shall comply with the Uniform Administrative Requirements set forth in 2 CFR Part 200; 24 CFR §570.502; and 2 CFR Part 200 subpart F ("Audit Requirements") and shall submit to the County appropriate documentation evidencing the same.
+In addition to the federal requirements set forth, in part, in Exhibit "B", the Agency shall comply with the Uniform Administrative Requirements set forth in 2 CFR Part 200 ("Uniform Administrative Requirements"); 24 CFR §570.502 ("Applicability of uniform administrative requirements"); and 2 CFR Part 200, Subpart F ("Audit Requirements") and shall submit to the County appropriate documentation evidencing such compliance.
 The Agency shall also adhere to the accounting principles and procedures required therein, utilize adequate internal controls, and maintain necessary source documentation for all costs incurred.
+The County shall not, for any reason, be responsible or liable for the Agency's failure to comply with the requirements of this Section or any obligation imposed upon the Agency in this Agreement.